New York City College of Technology Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At City Tech, approximately 4% of students took out student loans averaging $4,484 a year.
-That adds up to $17,936 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At City Tech, approximately 3% of students took out student loans averaging $4,364 a year.
+That adds up to $17,456 over four years for those students.

-How Much Money Do City Tech Graduates Make?bachelor's degree recipients from City Tech make around $40,600 per year during the early years of their employment.
-This is right on par with the average college graduate's salary of $39,802 per year.
-Also, graduates in your major field may make more.
+How Much Money Do City Tech Graduates Make?students who graduate with a bachelor's degree from City Tech make about $45,868 a year during their first few years of employment after graduation.
+This is good news for future City Tech graduates since it is 8% more than the average college graduate's salary of $42,485 per year.

 Location of New York City College of Technology